btdrawer/divelog-server-graphql/README.md

 `npm start`

 GraphQL playground will be available on localhost at `SERVER_PORT`.
 From there, you will have access to all possible mutations and queries.

-You can also launch the server without subscription functionality, and therefore no need to be running a Redis data store.
-This is available with the command:
-`npm start:noredis`

 ## Unit tests